Skip to main content

 The Vina GSA

-As a high-priority basin identified by the Department of Water Resources (DWR), the Vina Subbasin is managed by two Groundwater Sustainability Agencies (GSAs): the Vina GSA and the Rock Creek Reclamation District GSA.
-Together, the two agencies collaborate under a shared Groundwater Sustainability Plan (GSP), ensuring a coordinated approach to managing the subbasin’s groundwater resources.
+Designated as a high-priority basin by the California Department of Water Resources (DWR), the Vina Subbasin is jointly managed by two Groundwater Sustainability Agencies (GSAs): the Vina GSA and the Rock Creek Reclamation District GSA.
+The Vina GSA was established through a Joint Powers Agreement (JPA) between the County of Butte, the City of Chico, and the Durham Irrigation District (DID).
+This collaborative governance structure ensures diverse representation and comprehensive management of the subbasin’s groundwater resources.

 The Vina GSP serves as the Subbasin’s strategic roadmap for achieving and maintaining sustainable groundwater management.
 Developed through an inclusive and publicly engaged process, the GSP incorporates input from all beneficial uses and users of groundwater in the Subbasin.
 After being submitted to the DWR for review in January 2022, the GSP was officially approved in July 2023.